 Job applicants and employees are protected from discrimination.

 Job applicants or employees who have been treated unfairly based on certain personal characteristics that are protected under law may be able to seek compensation for the discrimination they suffered.
-If you believe you have a valid discrimination claim against your employer, the knowledgeable employment attorneys at McCormack & Erlich are here to help you every step of the way and stand by your side throughout the entire legal process.
+If you believe you have a valid discrimination claim against your employer, the knowledgeable discrimination lawyers at McCormack & Erlich are here to help you every step of the way and stand by your side throughout the entire legal process.

 We offer free consultations.
 No fee unless you win.